baris/goluas/README.md

 # goluas
-A string library for GopherLua
+A string library for GopherLua.
+Maps Go's strings methods to lua.